tlienart/LiveServer.jl/docs/src/man/functionalities.md

 !!! note

-    the first pass of Documenter.jl takes a few seconds but subsequent passes are quite fast so that the workflow with `Documenter.jl`+`LiveServer.jl` is pretty quick.
+    The first pass of `Documenter.jl` takes a few seconds to complete, but subsequent passes are quite fast so that the workflow with `Documenter.jl`+`LiveServer.jl` is pretty quick.

+    The first pass collects all information in the code (i.e. docstrings), while subsequent passes only consider changes in the markdown (`.md`) files.
+This restriction is necessary to achieve a fast update behavior.